What is Hydrocodone?

 Medical detox and appropriate withdrawal management set the stage for more comprehensive addiction treatment.
 Individuals who forego additional participation in a treatment program after attempting to weather the physical withdrawal process on their own may face unnecessarily high relapse risks and other challenges to their long-term recovery efforts.

-For more information about the medical detox and substance use disorder treatment options that we offer, call to have a confidential conversation with one of our supportive admissions navigators.
+For more information about the medical detox and substance use disorder treatment in Texas, call to have a confidential conversation with one of our supportive admissions navigators.

 - National Institute on Drug Abuse.
 (2020).
 What classes of prescription drugs are commonly misused—opioids.